 The biggest brain boost you can give your baby is your love and attention.
 Beyond that, reading, music, and language will provide a lot of stimulation for developing infant minds.

-beginintroducing a child to a language, the great facility he or she will ultimately have with the language.
-Infancy is an especially good time for sound recognition--babies easily differentiate between sounds and will retain memory of even brief introductions to unique sounds in other languages.
+The earlier you begin introducing a child to a language, the greater facility he or she will ultimately have with the language.
+Infancy is an especially good time for sound recognition—babies easily differentiate between sounds and will retain memory of even brief introductions to unique sounds in other languages.
 If you are an adult language learner, however, do not despair!
 Teens and adults can still learn another language and will pick up the grammatical rules and memorize vocabulary more quickly.
-In other words, the right time to start learning a new languageis now--regardless of your age!
+In other words, the right time to start learning a new language is now—regardless of your age!